Asian American and Pacific Islander Heritage Month

 Question:

-For Asian American and Pacific Islander Heritage Month 2022, what data do you have on the learning experiences of Asian and Pacific Islander students throughout their education careers and on the characteristics of Asian and Pacific Islander education staff?
+For Asian American and Pacific Islander Heritage (AAPI) Month 2023, what data do you have on the learning experiences of AAPI students throughout their education careers and the characteristics of AAPI teachers and faculty?

 Response: